 However, all industries benefit from implementing a CRM.
 In fact, studies indicate that 95% of small businesses require a CRM.

 What Features Should You Be Looking For In A CRM?

-The functionality of a CRM system can be divided into the following categories:
+The functionality of a CRM software for Small Business can be divided into the following categories:

 - Storing and managing contacts.
 Thanks to creating a single customer database (and partners and/or competitors database if needed), business owners and their employees can avoid wasting tons of time looking for a particular contact or gathering all the needed data.